-New York Attorney General files lawsuit against Harvey Weinstein
+New York attorney general files lawsuit against Harvey Weinstein

 New York’s attorney general has filed a lawsuit against Hollywood movie producer Harvey Weinstein and the Weinstein Co following an investigation into allegations of sexual misconduct.

-In court papers filed in Manhattan yesterday, state Attorney General Eric Schneiderman said the Weinstein Co "repeatedly broke New York law by failing to protect its employees from pervasive sexual harassment, intimidation and discrimination".
+In court papers filed in Manhattan on Sunday, state Attorney General Eric Schneiderman said the Weinstein Co “repeatedly broke New York law by failing to protect its employees from pervasive sexual harassment, intimidation and discrimination”.

 Mr Schneiderman said any sale of the company “must ensure that victims will be compensated” and that employees will be protected.